valensupport/valensupport.github.io/pages/customer_specific_apis.md

 #### Try it Out

-The "Try it Out" button toggles from "schema" mode into "example" mode.
+The "Try it Out" button toggles from "Schema" mode into "Example Value" mode.
 The example mode enables the user to manually edit the sample request with any value for each available input.
-The "execute" button will submit the request, and display the response directly below the request section.
+The "Execute" button will submit the request, and display the response directly below the request section.
 This enables the user of the API to try out inputs, and observe both sucessful and failing transactions.